perseas/Pyrseas/docs/dbtoyaml.rst

     Specifies the name of the database whose schema is to extracted.

-.. cmdoption:: -d <directory>
+.. cmdoption:: -m, --multiple-files
-               --directory <directory>

-    Extracts the schema to a two-level directory tree where `directory` is the root of the tree.
-See `Directory Tree Output`_ above.
+    Extracts the schema to a two-level directory tree.
+See `Multiple File Output`_ above.

 .. cmdoption:: -n <schema>
                --schema <schema>